What will capitated budgets mean for NHS spending?

 “Last November, the MS Trust brought together partners from across the MS sector to publish the MS Forward View consensus.
 This showed that people with MS need a flexible blend of care, comprising disease modification and also proactive symptom management and neurorehabilitation, delivered by multidisciplinary teams.
 This is one reason why we are now funding additional MS nurses in areas of the UK where services are the most overstretched.
 Only with the right specialist and community based support will we reduce the need for emergency hospital care for people with MS.”

 Disease insight reports are based on analysis from a number of sources.
-Often produced in partnership with a third party, for example, a charity or a strategic clinical network to review activity in specific areas to help identify trends, gaps or inefficiencies in patient care, disease insight reports create interest from the market by offering high-quality thought leadership and highlighting opportunities to improve services and care.Learn more
+Reports are often produced in partnership with a third party, for example, a charity or a strategic clinical network to review activity in specific areas to help identify trends, gaps or inefficiencies in patient care, disease insight reports create interest from the market by offering high-quality thought leadership and highlighting opportunities to improve services and care.Learn more